 My husband cranked up the fire place in June!
 I thought he was crazy, but he was entertaining and the outdoor fire place gave him and his friends a focal point to sit around.
 Fire places are an extremely attractive addition to a landscape.
+(We carry portable fire pits at The Family Tree if a fire pit is not an option.)
 They usually include a seating wall and some sort of patio.
 Seating walls are great as they act as a barrier between the entertaining area and the rest of the landscape and also provide additional seating.
-The odd cushion needs to be available as the seating wall can be cold and hard to sit on.
+Cushions & pillows needs to be available as the seating wall can be cold and hard to sit on.
 There is often a lot of hardscape material in these entertaining areas so it is important to soften it a little with plant material.
 Colorful, large containers filled with annual color will do the trick.
 Think about planting a container of plants that attracts hummingbirds or butterflies.

 5. Fire Pits

 Fire pits are very social gathering places.
 More people can fit around a fire pit, than hovering in front of a fire place.
-Portable fire pits can be purchased making an instant gathering place, or you can build your own fire pit with stone blocks and a bit of building ingenuity.
+Portable fire pits can be purchased making an instant gathering place.
 Allow plenty of room around the fire pit so that you can have a lot of chairs and make sure you always have the ingredients for S’mores available.